Fly Fishing in the North Carolina Mountains: Where to Start

 What Is Delayed Harvest Trout Water?

-Delayed Harvest Trout Waters are some of the most important trout fishing waters for North Carolina fly anglers.
-These streams are managed with special seasonal rules.
+Delayed Harvest Trout Waters are some of the most important trout-fishing destinations for North Carolina fly anglers.
+These streams are managed under special seasonal regulations designed to provide catch-and-release fishing during much of the fall, winter and spring.

-Under North Carolina Delayed Harvest Trout Waters rules, from Oct.
-1 through 30 minutes after sunset on the Friday before the first Saturday of the following June, fishing is catch-and-release only, no trout may be harvested or possessed, no natural bait may be possessed, and anglers may use only artificial lures with one single hook.
+Under North Carolina Delayed Harvest Trout Waters regulations, catch-and-release rules generally apply from October 1 until 30 minutes after sunset on the Friday before the first Saturday in June.
+During that period, trout may not be harvested or possessed, only artificial lures with one single hook may be used, and natural bait may not be used or possessed while fishing.

 Hatchery Supported, Wild Trout, and Other Trout Waters